supernnova/SuperNNova/docs/validation/index.rst

     python run.py --validate_rnn --dump_dir /path/to/dump_dir
     python run.py --validate_rnn --dump_dir /path/to/dump_dir

 In that case, the model corresponding to the command line arguments will be loaded and validated.
+Output will be written in ``dump_dir/models/yourmodelname/``.

 Alternatively, one or more model files can be specified